kyma-project/kyma/hack/table-gen/README.md

-# The tool to generate documentation table out of CRDs
+# The Table Generator: Generate documentation tables automatically from CRDs

 ## Overview